Today's review features three lipsticks from Red Apple Lipstick lipstick ($23.50, 4.5g), a mineral-based brand in Texas.

-I had my eye on Boys N Berries and Petal Pusher, but those colors had been out of stock for a few weeks.
-Instead, chose what appeared to be three cool-toned shades:
+I had my eye on Boys N Berries and Petal Pusher, but those colors have been out of stock for a few weeks.
+Instead, I chose what appeared to be three cool-toned shades:

 - Red (Cranberry Magic)